MUebachs/RDMTraining4NFDI_Hybrid-Event-Research_Data_Management_for-NFDI_Consortia/README.md

  - Understand the different access options that exist for data/digital resources.
  - Describe methods for setting up access rights.
  - Implement (alternative) research practices to achieve more Open Data.
- - Identify persistent identifiers and explain their different use cases.
+ - Identify persistent identifiers (PIDs) and explain their different use cases.
  - Appraise the usefulness of PIDs.
  - Find and choose an appropriate repository to publish their data.